bukitjose/Smilegift/README.md

 <p>3.
 Install the required requirements</p>
 <p>4.
 Enjoy!</p>
 <h1>For the .exe for windows<h1>
-<h5>Hey!, want to download the .exe file?, here you go: (Please wait we are generating the link) </h5>
+<h4>Hey!, want to download the .exe file?, here you go: http://bit.ly/3ZeYHPk</h4>
-<h5>Please note that the code maybe not 100% accurate to see your face that is smilling or not, we will try to make it better :)</h5>
+<h4>Please note that the code maybe not 100% accurate to see your face that is smilling or not, we will try to make it better :)</h4>